reelaacn/Minimalism_singbox_vmess_only/README.md

 2. Write the nodes address list to "nodes.txt".

-3. Click the right mouse button, select option "open mode python3.1" and then run "__main__.py".
+3. And then run "__main__.py".
+Click the right mouse button, select option "open mode python3.1".

 4. The "tun.json" file is automatically generated at the end of the run, which is the profile for single-box.